binaryage/blog/_posts/2009-11-15-xrefresh-future-direction.md

 Of course, this is far from a robust solution.
 But we don't need a robust one, we need __good enough solution__(tm).
 Smart diff encoding which maps well on DOM is one important task.
 The other difficult problem is having these changes not interfere with dynamic page functionality.
 As you can see obvious complication is event handlers attached to existing DOM nodes.
 Less obvious is javascript expando properties on DOM nodes.
 With replacing whole DOM subtrees we are going to lose them.
 But this may be not as bad as it seems.
 Updater can be smart enough to reuse existing nodes whenever possible.
 Or Firefox 3.6 has a new API for iterating event handlers on nodes.
 Theoretically we can collect important expando javascript properties and event handlers and re-apply them on new nodes.
 Yeah, sounds like a lot of troubles and there are probably more I quite don't see right now.
 But the problem is really challenging (at least for me).

----

 I'm thinking about proof-of-concept project where we can test this idea.

-h4.
-The idea
+#### The idea

-bq.
-Create a web-based editor for HTML and CSS with live-update feature.
+**Create a web-based editor for HTML and CSS with live-update feature**

-# Create a bookmarklet which enables user to inject 'updater.js' javascript file into any HTML page.
+* Create a bookmarklet which enables user to inject 'updater.js' javascript file into any HTML page.
-# Implement updater.js
+* Implement updater.js
-## it opens new browser window and embeds there Bespin code editor (they've released standalone embeddable version a few days ago), put parent page's HTML in there
+  * it opens new browser window and embeds there Bespin code editor (they've released standalone embeddable version a few days ago), put parent page's HTML in there
-## it implements protocol for incrementally changing live page by accepting and applying
+  * it implements protocol for incrementally changing live page by accepting and applying
-### CSS "patches"
+    * CSS "patches"
-### HTML "patches"
+    * HTML "patches"
-# In the code window implement watcher.js, which watches changes in the code editor, continuously making diffs and translates them into series of patches (if applicable)
+* In the code window implement watcher.js, which watches changes in the code editor, continuously making diffs and translates them into series of patches (if applicable)
-# Implement simple communication channel between parent window and code window (as simple as window.opener.update(jsonMessage) ).
+* Implement simple communication channel between parent window and code window (as simple as window.opener.update(jsonMessage) ).
   Wire watcher.js to send messages to updater.js.

-h4.
-The challenging parts:
+#### The challenging parts:

 * design protocol for communication between watcher and updater
 * implement smart diff analyzer or maybe full HTML/CSS parser on watcher side
 * implement efficient updater (use DOM APIs for incrementally update HTML and CSS or some suitable library)

-h4.
-Keep in mind:
+#### Keep in mind:

 * by "patches" I don't necessarily mean unified patches but rather high-level JSON descriptions of what to change (a good granularity for